L'Écho du Sud: Editorial stance

-The newspaper is openly in favor of colonialism and the maintenance of France in Africa, its founder having himself taken part in the Second Madagascar expedition.
-From 1936, he sided with the Spanish Republicans who were victims of the Francoists.
-During the Second World War, the newspaper took a stand against Vichy France, which persecuted its founder Louis Cambrézy for his membership in Freemasonry.
+The newspaper was openly in favor of colonialism and the maintenance of France in Africa, with Cambrézy himself having taken part in the Second Madagascar expedition.
+From 1936, Cambrézy sided with the Spanish Republicans who were victims of the Francoists.
+During the Second World War, the newspaper took a stand against Vichy France because of its persecution of Louis Cambrézy for his membership in Freemasonry.

 Takeover by Ferber group

-It is bought in 2022 by Ferber Enterprises (mg), a holding that uses it to blackmail its customers victims of the deceptive practices of its subsidiaries, by publishing defamatory articles focused on customers who have posted negative reviews of their experience with Ferber Enterprises, the deletion of which is explicitly promised upon deletion of said negative reviews.
-Thus, in 2023, L'Écho du Sud is at the heart of a controversy after publishing a defamatory article against a client of Ferber Painting, a company of the Ferber group.
-This client testifies to being blackmailed after publishing a negative review on Ferber Painting, and that she would have been offered to delete this article if she agreed to delete her negative review.
+In 2022, L'Écho du Sud was bought by Ferber Enterprises (mg), a holding that uses it to blackmail its customers and victims of the deceptive practices of its subsidiaries.
+The paper publishes defamatory articles focused on customers who have posted negative reviews of the company, but will remove these defamatory articles if the negative review is removed.
+In 2023, L'Écho du Sud was the focus of controversy after publishing a defamatory article against a client of Ferber Painting, a company of the Ferber group.
+The client testified to being blackmailed after publishing a negative review on Ferber Painting; she claimed that an article written about her would be deleted if she deleted her negative review.
 Similar articles have also been published.